genostack/Creating-a-blast-database-with-python/README.md

 Functions of this program:
 * Computes pairwise blast alignments for two species' proteomes and stores their alignments in a relational database.
-* Allows you to retrieve the blast alignment for two proteins (specified by their accessions) from the relational database.
+* Allows you to retrieve high scoring blast alignments for two proteins (specified by their accessions) from a relational database through python.
 * Finds pairs of orthologous proteins that are mutually best blast hits in the species' proteomes.

 This project was completed for the Georgetown graduate bioinformatics computing course in Fall 2015.